umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/general.md

 ### Unattended upgrades in a load balanced setup

-Follow the steps outlined below to use run unattended upgrades in a load balanced setup.
+Follow the steps outlined below to use unattended upgrades in a load balanced setup.

-1. Upgrade Umbraco via NuGet.
+1. Upgrade Umbraco via NuGet ([see instructions above](#upgrade-to-a-new-major))
 2. Deploy to all environments.
 3. Set the `Umbraco:CMS:Unattended:UpgradeUnattended` configuration key to `true` for **the Main server only**.
 4. Boot the Main server and the upgrade will run automatically.